memor24/storage-services/RDS/README.md

-Terraform template of AWS RDS with PostgreSQL as the example RDS.
+Terraform template with modules of AWS RDS for varied use cases